 - Prioritize what you want to focus on next

 - Pick out anything you can delegate to someone else

 To close out my ritual, if I’m at home I sometimes burn sage to cleanse myself of any residual heavy energy and get into a higher energetic vibration.

 It can also be helpful to do some movement afterward, like going for a walk, doing some stretching, or shaking it out.

 Once you’re finished working with your list, you could tear it up or burn it to symbolically release the feeling of overwhelm.

 Brain decluttering can be a very cathartic process.
 I always feel better after doing it – sometimes energized and ready to go, and sometimes relaxed and ready to take a nap, but always better.

 When to Do a Mind Decluttering Ritual

 - I like to do a weekly mind decluttering as I’m planning out my week.
-In fact, in my Sacred Path Planner (coming soon – find out more here!), there is space each week to declutter your mind.
+In fact, in my Sacred Path Planner (check it out here!), there is space each week to declutter your mind.
 This really helps me to be intentional in how I plan and go about my week.

 - I also use this technique any time I start feeling overwhelmed.
 If I find myself getting nothing done because I can’t decide what to do first, or jumping from task to task without completing any of them, I know it’s time for me to declutter my mind.